keploy/docs/docs/go/quickstart/echo-sql.md

 # URL Shortener Sample App

-A sample url shortener app to test Keploy integration capabilities using [Echo](https://echo.labstack.com/) and [PostgreSQL](https://www.postgresql.org/).
+A sample URL Shortener app responds with a shortened URL of the URL sent as a request.
+The application tests Keploy integration capabilities using [Echo](https://echo.labstack.com/) and [PostgreSQL](https://www.postgresql.org/).

 ## Installation